ocaml-multicore/multicoretests/README.md

 Segmentation fault (core dumped)
 ```

-This does happen when running a plain `ocaml` top-level though, so it
+This does not happen when running a plain `ocaml` top-level though, so it
 seems `utop`-specific.